StepSec/release/README.md

 Here's a list of interesting external resources:

-- Video: [How to use GitHub Actions & Release-It to Easily Release Your Code][18]
+- Video: [How to use GitHub Actions & Release-Git to Easily Release Your Code][18]
 - Article: [Monorepo Semantic Releases][19] ([repo][20])

 Want to add yours to the list?
 Just open a pull request!